Women's Ministry

 Game Daze:

-3rd Thursday of each Month: 2:00 PM on campus in Coffee Bar.
-We would love to have you join us . . . all ages and skill levels are welcome!
-We will gladly teach you if you don’t know how.
-Join us for a relaxing way to connect with others here in the community.
+The third Thursday of each Month is 2:00 pm on campus in the Coffee Bar.
+We would love to have you join us.
+All ages and skill levels are welcome!
+We will gladly teach you if you don't know how.
+Join us for a relaxing way to connect with others in the community.

 Questions?
 Contact Gale Harris